KurraSaiKiran/Animal-Feeding-System/README.md

-🐾 Animal Feeding System
-The Animal Feeding System is a comprehensive solution for automating and optimizing animal feeding processes in environments such as zoos, farms, animal shelters, and even pet care facilities.
+🐾 Animal Feeding System is a comprehensive solution for automating and optimizing animal feeding processes in environments such as zoos, farms, animal shelters, and even pet care facilities.
 It simplifies the management of feeding schedules, ensures animals are fed on time, and adheres to their specific dietary requirements, reducing manual errors and improving overall efficiency.

 Key Features
 1. Feeding Schedule Management